1. Installing in a graphical environment

 At this point, the installation is complete, and you can click on Finish to dismiss the dialog.

-Due to the migration to JavaFX2 installing the Linux Agent in an environment that does not have a screen has become problematic.
+LoadUI agent versions older than 2.6.8 will not run out-of-the-box without a graphical environment.
 This is because JavaFX2 uses packages that are not assumed to be needed in an out-of-the-box Linux Server.
 It can be especially problematic when you are connecting via SSH or testing in the cloud without the LoadUI-Agent AMI.
-This is scheduled to be fixed in Java 8 by September 2013.
-But until then there is a workaround.

 Find the agent for your system and architecture: